sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/01_intro.md

 <font size=2> Source: Google </font>

-### Introduction to JavaScript (JS)
-JavaScript (JS) is a programming language used to write and debug code, visualize data, and develop online applications in GEE.
-The Python language is also available, however we will focus on JS as it is the most developed and easiest programming language to use when getting started.
-In case it is needed, a translation from JS to Python (or vice versa) is easy to be implemented, and there are tools available to do this automatically.

-### Analyzing programming structure
-The online code-editor allows mostly a structured-procedural programming paradigm.
-It means the code has a simple sintaxis and can be divided into functions.
-Main JS reserved words and commands that you will get familiar with are:

-- *var*: to declare new variables or functions
-- *Import* and *Export*: to import and export datasets
-- *addLayer*: to visualize new data layers.
-- *function*: to create a new function that performs a specific task
-- *map*: to apply a function over an image collection
-- *clip*: to shape a raster or vector layer by a geometry or polygon

 ## Data Catalog

 Earth Engine's public data archive includes more than forty years of historical imagery and scientific data sets, updated and expanded daily.